paul-duvall/100-days-of-code/log-r2.md

 Day 99 - Saturday 19 January 2019
 Today's Progress:
 Review / Learn:
-- Continued webpack section of React course, splitting IndecisionApp down into multiple component files and linking them using import/export
+- Continued webpack section of React course, splitting IndecisionApp down into multiple component files and linking them using import/export, using source maps and webpack dev server for webpack, installing and using a third party component.

 Project:
 Thoughts: